superfaceai/docs/docs/guides/test-use-case.md

 - [Integration test for expected result data format](https://github.com/superfaceai/station/blob/51b021ddcdccc772c9a2cd1591c9936b9ba64a5d/grid/communication/send-message/maps/send-message.ts)
 - [Integration test for expected output for given input](https://github.com/superfaceai/station/blob/51b021ddcdccc772c9a2cd1591c9936b9ba64a5d/grid/address/clean-address/maps/clean-address.ts)

-> If you wish to use your new capability in another Node.js application, please refer to [the following guide](./run-capability.md).
+> If you wish to use your new use case in another Node.js application, please refer to [the following guide](./run-use-case.md).